Sonny Brogan: 1930s and 1940s

 In the 1930s and 1940s, alongside his close friend Bill Harte, he played with the Lough Gill Quartette.
 Sonny gathered a lot of tunes from Bill Harte, some of which he would write down in tonic solfa for the record, and others which he simply committed to memory.
 It has been said that both Bill Harte and Sonny Brogan "are reputed to have been among the pioneers who saw the potential for Irish music making in the button accordion pitched B/C and subsequently devised and disseminated the fingering method".
-One of the tunes Sonny recorded with the Lough Gill Quartette, "Toss the Feathers" (78rpm HMV IM948), was his own composition, and he took great pride in playing it on selected occasions.
+One of the tunes Sonny recorded with the Lough Gill Quartette, "Toss the Feathers" (78rpm His Master's Voice IM948), was his own composition, and he took great pride in playing it on selected occasions.

-Sonny went to England briefly in the 1940s, and on his return, George Rowley (fiddler originally from Co.
-Leitrim) and Ned Stapleton (flute player from Dublin) wrote "Sonny's Return" in honour of him.
+Sonny went to England briefly in the 1940s, and on his return, George Rowley (fiddler originally from County Leitrim) and Ned Stapleton (flute player from Dublin) wrote "Sonny's Return" in honour of him.
 Ned called it "The Wanderer's Return", but it is more commonly known as "Sonny's Return".

 A regular in The Piper's Club in Thomas Street, Dublin, Sonny played alongside John Kelly Sr, Tom Mulligan, Tommy Potts, piper Tommy Reck (who often played at Sonny's home), Leo Rowsome, Sean Seery and many other traditional musicians of the day.
 Sonny had his own Céilí Dance Band during the 1940s who played in Barry's Hotel and in the Teachers' Club, Parnell Square, Dublin.

 "Sonny Brogan's Mazurka" is a very well known Irish Mazurka and has been made popular in more recent years by The Chieftains.

 1950s

 Sonny was admired by Barney McKenna of The Dubliners (to whom he gave lessons), and got the tune "The Swallow Tail Reel" from Sonny.
-When the young Co Clare accordion player, Tony MacMahon came to Dublin first in 1957, he made it a priority to seek out Sonny Brogan about whom he heard, meet him and ask for lessons.
+When the young County Clare accordion player, Tony MacMahon came to Dublin first in 1957, he made it a priority to seek out Sonny Brogan about whom he heard, meet him and ask for lessons.
 Tony and Barney regularly visited him for lessons and Tony MacMahon often gave special mention to Sonny at his own concerts.
 He had other pupils and he always urged them to develop their own individual style and not to copy other players.
 Tony MacMahon and Sonny Brogan have both been cited as influences more recently by Mick Mulcahy.

-Sonny Brogan spent much time with Irish accordion player James Keane during Keane's youth in the 1950s and 1960s, and regularly played together with Keane in 'The Fiddlers' club aka 'St Mary's' with many other well-known musicians, including John Egan, "Hυgе″ Tom Mulligan, Finbar Furey and Ted Furey (his father), Des O'Connor, John Joe Gannon and John Joe (father and son box players frοm Horseleap, Co Westmeath), Patrick Keane (James Keane's father), Seán Keane (James Keane's brother), and Mick O'Connor.
+Sonny Brogan spent much time with Irish accordion player James Keane during Keane's youth in the 1950s and 1960s, and regularly played together with Keane in 'The Fiddlers' club aka 'St Mary's' with many other well-known musicians, including John Egan, "Hυgе″ Tom Mulligan, Finbar Furey and Ted Furey (his father), Des O'Connor, John Joe Gannon and John Joe (father and son box players frοm Horseleap, County Westmeath), Patrick Keane (James Keane's father), Seán Keane (James Keane's brother), and Mick O'Connor.

 Sonny also frequented John Kelly's shop at the end of Capel Street, Dublin, usually to discuss the intricacies of tunes, as customers came and went.